INTRODUCTION

 Quantum Hardware

-Quantum hardware is the actual objects that realize quantum computing.
+The hardware of Quantum Computing is the actual objects that realize quantum computing.
 Among them are the superconducting qubits, trapped ions, and topological qubits.
-This technology is aimed at preserving quantum states, implementing quantum gates, and increasing the system complexity of quantum computations while overcoming problems, such as error correction and coherence.

-Superconducting Qubits : Superconducting qubits are based on circuits created by superconducting material that allows maintaining quantum states with low loss of energy, it is one of the leading technologies to implement quantum computing.
+Superconducting Qubits: Superconducting qubits are based on circuits made from superconducting material.
+This helps maintain quantum states with minimal energy loss.
+It is one of the leading technologies in quantum computing.

-Photonic Qubits : This photonic qubit implements the use of particles of light (photons) to convey the quantum information, which allows for quantum communication over long distances and at the same time can easily be scaled up.
+Photonic Qubits: This photonic qubit implements the use of particles of light (photons) to convey quantum information, which allows for quantum communication over long distances and at the same time can easily be scaled up.

 Applications of Quantum Computing